Family Tree Researcher

 Copyright: Jane Hewitt.
 This dictionary is authorised for use on www.familyresearcher.co.uk only.

-Tinman: merchant who sole tinware.
+Tinman: merchant who sold tinware.

 Tinner: alternate term for a Tinsmith, a metalworker who made or repaired tinware.